 Title IX's complex history, however, dates back much further.
 Its future now also carries implications for transgender and LGBTQ rights, which increasingly have come under fire in recent months following the proliferation of so-called "Don't Say Gay" bills and other anti-LGBTQ state actions.

-In anticipation of the new draft regulations' expected release soon, we’ve developed a timeline of the major Title IX policy transformations over the past 11 years, since the Obama administration.
+With the rule's implementation and challenges against it underway, we’ve updated our timeline of the major Title IX policy transformations over the past 13 years, since the Obama administration.

 Over a decade of Title IX policy